liorSela/automation-template/README.md

 ## How To Use
 ---
 1. you need to already have a published addon needed to be tested
+ * you also have to set an enviorment variable named `VAR_USER` on your machine with your own var user
 2. to create test files enter 'server-side' folder - run the CLI command `npm run create-test server-side {addonUUID}` while {addonUUID} is the tested addon UUID
  * this will create a service file inside `server-side\tests\api_tests\services` and a test file inside `server-side\tests\api_tests` - by the name of given addon, you can search these files by searching addons UUID
  * you can alreay call these by: